Shopify/seafoam/README.md

 13 (Call Fib.fib) ->(x) 20 (+)
 ```

-Print properties of a graph, or node or edge within a graph.
+Print properties of a file, graph, or node or edge within a graph.

 ```
 $ seafoam examples/fib-java.bgv:0 props